 If you’re in Arizona, another provider that offers Lifeline services is CenturyLink.
 Lifeline qualifiers who are 65 or older can get the Lifeline discount of $9.25 per month, as well as an additional variable discount.

 Another provider offering exclusive discounts to AARP members is Consumer Cellular.
 Members receive 5% off monthly fees and usage charges, 30% off select accessories, and an extended money-back guarantee.
-There are multiple options when it comes to packages, but the company states that with the discount, you can get “An average bill under $25 a month for all the talk, text, and data our customers need.”
+There are multiple options when it comes to packages, but the company states that “…an average customer pays under $25/month for all the talk, texting, and data they need.”

 In the UK, providers are a little less willing to offer breaks to seniors.
 However, there are still a few ways to cut those bills and save a little money.

 No matter where you are, choosing the right provider and plan can be a daunting task.
-However, there are some basic tips to can follow to ensure you get the right deal.
+However, there are some basic tips you can follow to ensure you get the right deal.

 Since prices and package features are listed online or on flyers, it may seem like they’re set in stone.
 However, there is often some wiggle room so it’s always worth asking.
 The representative you speak to may be able to lower the monthly rate, extend an introductory rate, or add some perks to the package.